 Mineral oil and skin tend to go together for many skincare brands.
 As we know, mineral oils including paraffin wax and petroleum jelly (Vaseline) are used to help add moisture to the skin, and sit on the skin to retain moisture.

 They’re popular because they have a low volatility (compared to other products of the petroleum industry) and because they’re very good at smoothing out the skin.
 (They’re also no doubt used because they’re very cheap compared to other types of moisturising agents).

 Mineral oil and skin work because the oil helps to lock moisture into the skin.
 Products containing it can be particularly beneficial when used all over the body after a bath or shower to help prevent the skin from drying out.

-So far, mineral oil sounds great.
+So far, mineral oil and skincare sounds great, right?
 Cheap and effective, it can help keep the skin looking and feeling moisturised and healthy.
 But what does mineral oil do to your skin?